hillaliy/homebridge-midea-air/README.md

 | 80% High | ... |
 | 100% Auto | 100% Turbo |

-Dehumidifier does not have an Swing mode, therefor on config.json select "None".
+Dehumidifier does not have an Swing mode, therefore in config.json select "None".

 ### Dehumidifier Relative Humidity